Migrate from public base images to hardened container images: a step-by-step guide (2026)

 May 16, 2026

-Across the base-image migrations I have led for regulated cloud teams over the past two years, the same pattern keeps surfacing.
-The hard part is never the FROM-line swap.
-It is producing the audit table that justifies the swap, and the admission policy that prevents the next CI run from undoing it.
+In many regulated cloud environments, the same migration pattern shows up repeatedly.
+The hard part is rarely just the FROM-line swap.
+It is producing the audit table that justifies the swap, and the CI/admission policy that prevents future drift back to public, unsigned, or stale images.

-This guide walks the four-phase migration that takes a fleet of public base images to hardened equivalents without breaking production: audit, map, stage, validate.
+This guide walks a four-phase migration from public base images to hardened equivalents: audit, map, stage, and validate.

 Key Takeaways

-• There is no single "right" hardened image.
-The eight production-grade families currently shipping in 2026 are Docker Hardened Images, Chainguard Containers, Wolfi-direct, Red Hat UBI Micro, Canonical Chiselled Ubuntu, BellSoft Alpaquita, Iron Bank, and source-built minimal alternatives.
-They trade off across libc, signing, SBOM and VEX availability, patch SLA, and compliance posture (FIPS 140-3, STIG, FedRAMP, NIST SP 800-190, CIS).
+• There is no single right hardened image for every workload.
+Common production-grade options in 2026 include Docker Hardened Images, Chainguard Containers and Wolfi-based images, Red Hat UBI Micro, Canonical Chiselled Ubuntu, BellSoft Alpaquita, Iron Bank, Google distroless images, and source-built minimal alternatives.

 1. Auditing Your Current Base Images: Understanding Your CVE Exposure

-Auditing your current base images means producing a complete, scored inventory of every base image your organization runs in production.
-The inventory covers CVE counts by severity, days since the last upstream rebuild, signature and SBOM availability, and compliance posture.
+Auditing your current base images means producing a scored inventory of the base images your organization runs in production.
+The inventory should cover CVE counts by severity, KEV exposure, days since the last upstream rebuild, signature and SBOM availability, and compliance posture.

 Step 1: Inventory Every Base Image Across Your Registries and Clusters

-Run a registry-wide enumeration, not a single docker scout quickview:
+Run a registry-wide and cluster-wide enumeration, not a single image scan:

-• Per image: docker history --no-trunc <image>, docker inspect <image>, or dive to walk layers and identify the bottommost distribution image.
+• Per image: use docker history --no-trunc <image>, docker inspect <image>, or dive to inspect layers and infer the base distribution where the image metadata supports it.

 Step 2: Score Each Base Image on the Six-Criteria Audit Rubric

-The numbers your audit produces will not be small.
-Chainguard's 2024 State of Hardened Container Images report puts an average Debian-based community image at ~300 CVEs and ~300 components, an average Red Hat-provided image at ~200 CVEs (excluding "will not fix"), and the top 50 Iron Bank images at ~110 CVEs.
+The numbers your audit produces may not be small.
+Chainguard's 2024 report puts the average Debian-based official image in its sample at nearly 280 CVEs and 273 components, Red Hat application images at 190 CVEs on average excluding will not fix, and popular Iron Bank images at nearly 110 CVEs on average.

-Snyk's recurring scanning data shows 44% of Docker image scans contain known vulnerabilities for which a more secure base image is already available.
+Snyk has reported that 44% of Docker image scans by Snyk users had known vulnerabilities for which newer and more secure base images were available.

-Score by CVE blast radius, which is severity multiplied by the number of workloads inheriting the image.
-Do not score by raw CVE count.
-A High CVE in a glibc, openssl, or libxml2 package on a base image used by 40 services is a higher-priority migration target than a Critical on a single internal tool.
+Score by CVE blast radius: severity multiplied by the number of workloads inheriting the image.
+Do not score by raw CVE count alone.
+A High CVE in a base image used by 40 services may deserve more urgent treatment than a Critical finding in a single internal tool.

 Step 3: Produce a Prioritized Migration Backlog